danieloakman/more-node-fs/README.md

 # More-Node-FS
 A utility which adds some more File System functions for Node.
+This is a WIP until version 1.0.0